MooersLab/MooersLab/README.md

 See the [](https://github.com/MooersLab/MooersLab/blob/main/README.md#voice-computing-for-enchanced-productivity) section below.

-- [LaTeX bare bones template file](https://github.com/MooersLab/barebonesLaTeX/tree/main) This template is for those people want make a simple document without a lot of bells-and-whitsles.
+- [LaTeX bare-bones template file](https://github.com/MooersLab/barebonesLaTeX/tree/main) This template is for people who want to make a simple document without a lot of bells and whistles.
 - [LaTeX tips](https://github.com/MooersLab/latextips)
 - [Configuration for Emacs30 to support structured editing](https://github.com/MooersLab/emacs30venturatreesitterconfig)
 - [latex-emacs29 configuration](https://github.com/MooersLab/latex-emacs) A configuration file enhancing the use of LaTeX in Gnu Emacs version 29.
 This is the current release version of Gnu Emacs.
 Includes org-mode configuration.